21 CFR Part 11 explained

 To be compliant, systems need to be able to assign electronic signatures to each individual user.
 To be legally equivalent to a binding ink signature, each electronic signature needs to be certified in writing by the owner of the signature.

-All Sepha leak test solutions including the VisonScan 3D, VisionScan Max, Multi-Q, PakScan and MediScan can form part of 21 CFR Part 11 compliance.
+All Sepha leak test solutions including the VisonScan 3D, Multi-Q, Multi-Q HD, PakScan, MediScan and the newly developed EZ Blister+ blister packaging machine, can form part of 21 CFR Part 11 compliance.